-Payment for Temporary Traffic Signals will be paid for at the contract lump sum price, which payment will be full compensation for furnishing, installing, and removing all materials for a fully functional traffic signal in accordance with the Temporary Traffic Signal submittals, reviewed and approved.
-If the Contractor's approved Temporary Traffic Signal system includes the use of, or rental for, portable traffic signal trailers, the rental costs, operations cost, maintenance, transportation, set-up, and removal shall be incidental to the lump sum price for Temporary Traffic Signal.
+Temporary Traffic Signals shall be incidental to the 652.3611, 652.3612, 652.3613, and 652.3614 Maintenance of Traffic lump sum pay items.
+This work shall include furnishing, installing, and removing all materials for a fully functional traffic signal in accordance with the Temporary Traffic Signal submittals, reviewed and approved.
+This shall also include the use of, or rental for, portable traffic signal trailers, and their rental cost, operating cost, maintenance, transportation, setup, and removal.